Analysis | John Clayton’s final 2020 NFL mock draft: Three QBs in the top six

 3. Detroit Lions: Jeff Okudah, CB, Ohio State

 General Manager Bob Quinn could trade down and let the Miami Dolphins or Los Angeles Chargers move up and draft their quarterback.
-If not, I believe he’ll choose Okudah over defensive tackle Derrick Brown and linebacker/safety Isaiah Simmons.
+If not, he will choose Okudah over defensive tackle Derrick Brown and linebacker/safety Isaiah Simmons.

 4. New York Giants: Tristan Wirfs, T, Iowa

-GM Dave Gettleman can’t afford to take any risks, which is why I think he will choose Wirfs over fellow tackle Mekhi Becton, who had a tainted drug test at the combine.
+GM Dave Gettleman can’t afford to take any risks, which is why he will choose Wirfs over fellow tackle Mekhi Becton, who had a tainted drug test at the NFL scouting combine.

 5. Miami Dolphins: Tua Tagovailoa, QB, Alabama

 There appears to be internal debate over whether to take Justin Herbert or a position player instead of Tagovailoa.
-I think Tagovailoa’s potential will be too hard to pass up.
+Tagovailoa’s potential will be too hard to pass up.

 6. Los Angeles Chargers: Justin Herbert, QB, Oregon